bitwarden/help/_articles/account/choosing-the-right-subscription-plan.md

 **Q: I am a current Teams user with a base user group of 5.
 Can I maintain that when upgrading to the new plan?**

-A: When released, the new Teams plan is billed per-user, so yes you can move that team size, but you would be billed according to the new Teams pricing.
+A: The new Teams plan is billed per-user, so yes you can move that team size, but you would be billed according to the new Teams pricing.
 You may also choose to add more than 5 users on the new Teams plan.
 Be aware that the new Teams plan does not have a 5-user get started package, so all users are billed at $3/user/month based on annual pricing.

 **Q: Will pricing changes automatically be reflected in my invoices?**